gopi-suvanam/scribbler/README.md

 - Uses [Pico CSS](https://github.com/picocss/pico) for styling.
 - Comes loaded with [Plotly](https://github.com/plotly/plotly.js) for charting.
 - Markdown support comes from [Markedjs](https://github.com/markedjs/marked).
+- A special thanks to [WebLLM](https://github.com/mlc-ai/web-llm) and [MLC-AI](https://mlc.ai/) for providing compiled LLMs that can be used in the browsers.
+Scribbler's AI capabilities come from WebLLM.

 ## Links